 Anthony Kevin Dungy was born October 6, 1955, in Jackson, Michigan.
 The son of educators—his father, Wilbur, was a science professor at Jackson Community College; his mother, Cleomae, taught high school Shakespeare—Dungy and his three siblings were brought up in home where a getting a good education was considered important.

 Dungy was both a stellar student and a standout athlete.
-At 14, he was elected student body president of Jackson High School, where he also starred on the basketball, football and track teams.
+At 14, he was elected student body president of Jackson's Parkside High School, where he also starred on the basketball, football and track teams.

 In 1973, Dungy enrolled at the University of Minnesota on a full football scholarship and took the helm as the team's starting quarterback.
 Over his four-year career with the Gophers, Dungy put up an array of impressive numbers, finishing as the program's career leader in pass attempts, completions, touchdown passing and passing yards.
 In addition, Dungy, the student, was a two-time Academic All–Big Ten selection and also received the Big Ten Medal of Honor—the conference's most notable distinction—in 1977.